zyrant/SPGroup3D/README.md

 ### Introduction
-> Current 3D object detection methods for indoor scenes mainly follow the voting-then-grouping strategy to generate proposals.
+> Current 3D object detection methods for indoor scenes mainly follow the voting-and-grouping strategy to generate proposals.
 However, most methods utilize instance-agnostic groupings, such as ball query, leading to inconsistent semantic information and inaccurate regression of the proposals.
 To this end, we propose a novel superpoint grouping network for indoor anchor-free one-stage 3D object detection.
-Specifically, we first adopt an unsupervised manner to partition raw point clouds into local units with superpoint IDs, a kind of area with semantic consistency and spatial similarity.
-Then, we design a geometry-aware voting that aims at adapting to the centerness in anchor-free detection by constraining the spatial relationship between superpoints and object centers.
-Next, we present a superpoint-based grouping to explore the consistent representation within proposals.
-It includes a superpoint attention layer to learn feature interaction between neighboring superpoints and a superpoint-voxel fusion layer to propagate the superpoint-level information to the voxel level.
-With superpoint grouping, our network can group features via the constraints of semantic and spatial similarity and further relieve the inconsistency of object representations within proposals.
-Finally, during the matching process of training, we employ effective multiple matching to capitalize on the dynamic receptive fields of proposals based on superpoints.
-Experimental results demonstrate our method achieves state-of-the-art performance compared with recent 3D object detection methods on three datasets, in terms of mAP@0.25 on ScanNet V2 (+1.1), SUN RGB-D (+1.2), and S3DIS (+2.5) datasets.
+Specifically, we first adopt an unsupervised manner to partition raw point clouds into superpoints, areas with semantic consistency and spatial similarity.
+Then, we design a geometry-aware voting module that adapts to the centerness in anchor-free detection by constraining the spatial relationship between superpoints and object centers.
+Next, we present a superpoint-based grouping module to explore the consistent representation within proposals.
+This module includes a superpoint attention layer to learn feature interaction between neighboring superpoints, and a superpoint-voxel fusion layer to propagate the superpoint-level information to the voxel level.
+Finally, we employ effective multiple matching to capitalize on the dynamic receptive fields of proposals based on superpoints during the training.
+Experimental results demonstrate our method achieves state-of-the-art performance on ScanNet V2, SUN RGB-D, and S3DIS datasets in the indoor one-stage 3D object detection.

 ### Preparation